pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 ## HTTP API

-In this section I will go through the creation of an HTTP endpoint for the room list use case.
+In this section, I will go through the creation of an HTTP endpoint for the room list use case.
 An HTTP endpoint is a URL exposed by a Web server that runs a specific logic and returns values, often formatted as JSON, which is a widely used format for this type of API.

-The semantic of URLs, that is their structure and the requests they can accept, comes from the REST recommendations.
+The semantics of URLs, their structure and the requests they can accept, comes from the REST recommendations.
 REST is however not part of the clean architecture, which means that you can choose to model your URLs according to whatever scheme you might prefer.

-To expose the HTTP endpoint we need a web server written in Python, and in this case I chose Flask.
+To expose the HTTP endpoint we need a web server written in Python, and in this case, I chose Flask.
 Flask is a lightweight web server with a modular structure that provides just the parts that the user needs.
 In particular, we will not use any database/ORM, since we already implemented our own repository layer.
 The clean architecture works perfectly with other frameworks, like Django, web2py, Pylons, and so on.

 Let us start updating the requirements files.
 The `requirements/prod.txt` file shall contain Flask, as this package contains a script that runs a local webserver that we can use to expose the endpoint